n-kamata/ObjectDetection/README.md

 Since learning rate is same and RMS loss gets better than Ada loss, RMS should be used than Ada optimizer.

-Next we adjust parameter about learing rate with RMS.
+Next I adjust parameter about learing rate with RMS.

 <img src="https://github.com/n-kamata/ObjectDetection/blob/master/experiments/ex3_rms_base/loss.png" width="400">